blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Bless (1st)
 Casting Time: 1 action
 Range: 30 feet
-Components: V, S, M (A sprinkle of holy water)
 Duration: Concentration, up to 1 minute
 Up to three creatures you can see in range are blessed.
 Their attack rolls and saving throws receive a bonus of 1d4 for the duration.